 Turkey vs. ISIS and the PKK: What’s the Difference?

 Jason Grumet, founder and president of BPC, is respected on both sides of the aisle for his innovative approach to improving government effectiveness.
 Grumet’s first book, City of Rivals: Restoring the Glorious Mess of American Democracy, was released in September 2014.

-Senior Fellow; Former U.S. Senator from Maine
+Senior Fellow; Former Senator from Maine